Male Breast Reduction Surgery

-Gynecomastia– “woman breast” – is the overdevelopment of breast tissue in men.
-There are several causes for gynecomastia which includes drug induced, tumor in the hormones producing glands i.e. the pituitary, adrenal or the testes, alcoholism, and marijuana abuse.
+Gynecomastia – “woman breast” – is the overdevelopment of breast tissue in men.
+There are several causes for gynecomastia which include: drug induced, tumor in the hormones producing glands i.e. the pituitary, adrenal or the testes, alcoholism, and marijuana abuse.
 However, the most frequent finding is that there is no specific cause.
-The condition is rarely talked about because men are very self conscious of this condition.
+The condition is rarely talked about because men are very self-conscious of this condition.
 As a matter of fact, the condition is quite common in men ranging from 40 to 60% of men.
 Since obesity is on the rise, so does gynecomastia.
-It has become the most common breast surgery procedures in men.
+It has become the most common breast surgery procedure in men.
 In my practice, I have come across patients who wear two to three shirts to hide their breasts.
-Especially for adolescents and teenagers, they often refuse to take their shirts off in PE classes.
+Especially, for adolescents and teenagers, they often refuse to take their shirts off in PE classes.

 What are the treatments for gynecomastia?